Italian Eritreans: The Italian colony of Eritrea

 From 1882 to 1941 Eritrea was ruled by the Kingdom of Italy.
 In those sixty years Eritrea was populated - mainly in the area of Asmara - by groups of Italian colonists, who moved there from the beginning of the 20th century.

 The Italian Eritreans grew from 4,000 during World War I to nearly 100,000 at the beginning of World War II.

-Italian administration of Eritrea brought some of their own methodes in the medical and agricultural sectors of Eritrean society (i.e. other access to sanitary and hospital services in the urban areas).
+Italian administration of Eritrea brought some of their own methods in the medical and agricultural sectors of Eritrean society (i.e. other access to sanitary and hospital services in the urban areas).

 Furthermore, the Italians employed many Eritreans in public service (in particular in the police and public works departments) and oversaw the provision of urban amenities in Asmara and Massawa.
 In a region marked by cultural, linguistic, and religious diversity, a succession of Italian governors maintained a notable degree of unity and public order.
 The Italians also built many major infrastructural projects in Eritrea, including the Asmara-Massawa Cableway and the Eritrean Railway.

 Benito Mussolini's rise to power in Italy in 1922 brought profound changes to the colonial government in Eritrea.

 Mussolini established the Italian Empire in May 1936.
 The fascists imposed harsh rule that stressed the political and racial superiority of Italians.
 Eritreans were demoted to menial positions in the public sector in 1938.

 Eritrea was chosen by the Italian government to be the industrial center of the Italian East Africa.
 The Italian government continued to implement agricultural reforms but primarily on farms owned by Italian colonists (exports of coffee boomed in the thirties).
 In the area of Asmara there were in 1940 more than 2000 small and medium-sized industrial companies, concentrated in the areas of construction, mechanics, textiles, electricity and food processing.
 Consequently, the living standard of life in Eritrea in 1939 was considered one of the best of Africa for the Italian colonists and for the Eritreans.

 The Mussolini government regarded the colony as a strategic base for future aggrandizement and ruled accordingly, using Eritrea as a base to launch its 1935–1936 campaign to colonize Ethiopia.
 In 1939 nearly 40% of the male Eritreans able to fight were enrolled in the colonial Italian Army: the best Italian colonial troops during World War II were the Eritrean Ascari, as stated by Italian Marshall Rodolfo Graziani and legendary officer Amedeo Guillet.